terrajobst/issuesof.net/docs/improvements.md

 - Use a mutable trie during construction
 - Don't index stop words

+## Sentiment

+- Would be good to identify "hot issues", number of comments, negative sentiment, number of negative reactions

 ## Queries

 - Support `,` as a value separator and expand it in the binder, e.g.